 I have taught courses on international relations, grand strategy, and foreign policy decision-making at Princeton and Columbia.
 In 2024 I received the George Kateb Preceptor Award, given by Princeton’s Department of Politics to the best graduate student instructors each year.
-I am also enrolled in the McGraw Center’s Teaching Transcript Program, a pedagogical development program for instructors at Princeton.

 A summary of my student evaluations can be viewed here, and the complete evaluations can be viewed here.